Professional wrestling: Transition to theater

-By the late 1950s, professional wrestling had largely completed its shift from sport to theater.
-In 1989, Vince McMahon—who sought to exempt his promotion, the World Wrestling Federation, from sports licensing fees—testified before the New Jersey State Athletic Control Board that professional wrestling is not a legitimate sport because its matches have predetermined outcomes.
-New Jersey subsequently deregulated professional wrestling, and the WWF rebranded itself as a "sports entertainment" company.
+In the 1980s, Vince McMahon began discretely lobbying various state governments to recognize professional wrestling as a non-sport so that his promotion, the World Wrestling Federation (WWF), could be exempted from sports licensing fees and health-and-safety oversight.
+In 1985, McMahon rebranded the World Wrestling Federation as a "sports entertainment" company.
+In 1985, he testified in a lawsuit that professional wrestling is rigged.

+In 1989, McMahon testified before the New Jersey State legislature that professional wrestling is not a legitimate sport and therefore should be exempted from sports regulations and taxes.
+McMahon's testimonies were exposed in The New York Times and the New York Post.
+This was not the first time a promoter admitted in court that professional wrestling is all theater, but Vince McMahon controlled more than half of the industry in America by 1989, and The New York Times was one of the most important newspapers in the country if not the world.
+Consequently, the revelation caused irreversible damage to the facade of professional wrestling.
+McMahon had only wanted to avoid taxes, not do away with kayfabe, and for a few years he kept punishing his wrestlers for violating it.
+In May 1996, during an untelevised wrestling match at Madison Square Garden, which was the final performances of Kevin Nash and Scott Hall for the WWF, the wrestlers all climbed into the ring and embraced each other, faces and heels together, to the confusion of the audience.
+Although McMahon fined each of these transgressors $2,500, the incident further eroded kayfabe, and McMahon decided there was no going back.
+He was willing to reveal some truths to the public, but on his own terms.
+McMahon began incorporating actual backstage politics into WWF storylines using a new dramatic conceit called the "worked shoot", which was a performance that appeared to be wrestlers breaking character backstage but in fact was scripted.

 Evolution in the television age

 Professional wrestling's fanbase had traditionally largely consisted of children, the elderly, blue-collar workers, and ethnic minorities.
 The rise of television in the 1950s brought unprecedented national exposure to a broader audience, as networks were short on content.
 Professional wrestling enjoyed a period of mainstream popularity that was buoyed by the visual spectacles and showmanship of performers such as Gorgeous George and Buddy Rogers.

-Beginning in the 1960s, however, networks increasingly shifted to more mainstream interests such as baseball, and professional wrestling was dropped from primetime slots, if not altogether; the core audience then shrank back to a profile similar to that of the 1930s.
+Beginning in the 1960s, networks increasingly shifted to more mainstream interests such as baseball, and professional wrestling was dropped from primetime slots, if not altogether; the core audience then shrank back to a profile similar to that of the 1930s.
 Nevertheless, this period saw some a brief boost in ratings and signs of strength; the American Wrestling Association's (AWA), which had emerged as an independent promotion in 1960, was setting new standards in how professional wrestling was presented on television, while the National Wrestling Alliance (NWA) maintained a strong following in the South.

-However, by the 1970s, professional wrestling entered a more pronounced and sustained decline that persisted into the 1980s.
+By the 1970s, professional wrestling entered a more pronounced and sustained decline that persisted into the 1980s.